 It is 180kms from both Bahariya and Farafra.
 The Djara region, an area with a size of almost 5 by 10km, was inhabited during this time.
 It was wetter, so life was possible, but there was not enough rain for the growth of flowstone.

 In earlier wet phases the amount of rain was much higher, and the spelethems were formed during this period.
 They are dated by the 18O method to be mostly of marine isotope stage 5 ages.

 This cave was rediscovered twice.
-After the climate changed, and the people had left the area, the cave was forgotten for millennia.
-It was rediscovered by the German explorer Gerhard Rohlfs during his famous expedition.
+1873 by German adventurer Gerard Rohlfs After the climate changed, and the people had left the area, the cave was forgotten for millennia.
+It was rediscovered 1989 by the desert explorer Carlo Bergmann during his famous expedition.